-ACADEMIC RELATED ACA 111 College Student Success This course introduces the college's physical, act the personal development essential for success. policies, procedures, and programs; study skills; esteem, motivation, goal-setting, diversity, and c should be able to function effectively within the objectives.
-Topics in and life recommunic clude camp nanagemen cation.
-Upo ous faciliti nt issues su on comple es and resou tich as health tion, studen urces; h, self- ts ACA 122 College Transfer Success This course provides information and strategies professional goals beyond the community college policies and culture, career exploration, gathering planning, critical thinking, and communications completion, students should be able to develop a senior institutions.
-This course has been approved and/or elective course requirement. ge experieng informations in skills for an academ nce.
-Topics ation on sen a successfu aic plan to to s include the incl he CAA, co tions, strate ic transition successfully egic .
-Upon v to ACCOUNTING ACC 120 Prin of Financial Acct This course introduces business decision-making placed on analyzing, summarizing, reporting, an completion, students should be able to prepare f financial information in decision-making and ad been approved to satisfy the Comprehensive Art course requirement. id interpre inancial si ldress ethi eting finance tatements, t cal conside ial inform understand rations.
-Ta ation.
-Upon the role of his course h n nas ACC 121 Prin of Managerial Acct 3 2 0 0 4 Prerequisites: State, ACC 120 This course includes a greater emphasis on managerial and cost accounting skills.
+ACADEMIC RELATED -F - ACA 111 College Student Success 1 0 0 0 1 This course introduces the college's physical, academic, and social environment and promotes the personal development essential for success.
+Topics include campus facilities and resources; policies, procedures, and programs; study skills; and life management issues such as health, self-esteem, motivation, goal-setting, diversity, and communication.
+Upon completion, students should be able to function effectively within the college environment to meet their educational objectives.
+ACA 122 College Transfer Success This course provides information and strategies professional goals beyond the community colleg policies and culture, career exploration, gatherin planning, critical thinking, and communications completion, students should be able to develop a senior institutions.
+This course has been approve and/or elective course requirement. e experience of the experience nce.
+Topics tion on sen a successfu ic plan to to include to institute the include the institute the include the inc the CAA, contions, strate ic transition successfully egic i.
+Upon / to ACCOUNTING ACC 120 Prin of Financial Accounting 3 2 0 0 4 This course introduces business decision-making accounting information systems.
+Emphasis is placed on analyzing, summarizing, reporting, and interpreting financial information.
+Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.
+This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
+ACC 121 Prin of Managerial Accounting 3 2 0 0 4 Prerequisites: State, ACC 120 This course includes a greater emphasis on managerial and cost accounting skills.
 Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decision-making.
 Upon completion, students should be able to analyze and interpret transactions relating to managerial concepts including product-costing systems.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
-ACC 131 Federal Income Taxes This course provides an overview of federal incorporations.
-Topics include tax law, electronic technology for the preparation of individual and business tax returns.
+ACC 131 Federal Income Taxes This course provides an overview of federal inco corporations.
+Topics include tax law, electronic research a technology for the preparation of individual and business tax returns.
 Upon completion, students should be able to analyze basic tax scenarios, research applicable tax laws, and complete federal tax returns for individuals, partnerships, and corporations.

-- ACC 140 Payroll Accounting 1 2 0 0 2 Prerequisites: State, ACC 120 This course covers federal and state laws per taining to wages, pay roll taxes, j payroll tax forms, and journal and general ledger transactions.
-Emphasis is placed on computing wages; calculating social security, income, and unemployment t axes; prepa aring appro priate payı roll tax for ms; and journalizing/posting transactions.
+- ACC 140 Payroll Accounting 1 2 0 0 2 Prerequisites: State, ACC 120 This course covers federal and state laws pertaining to wages, payroll taxes, payroll tax forms, and journal and general ledger transactions.
+Emphasis is placed on computing wages; calculating social security, income, and unemployment taxes; preparing appropriate payroll tax forms; and journalizing/posting transactions.
 Upon completion, students should be able to analyze data, make appropriate computations, complete forms, and prepare accounting entries using appropriate technology.

-ACC 150 Acct Software Appl
+ACC 150 Acct Software Appl 1